 Protecting open space, connecting people to nature, and engaging communities in conservation practices.

 Local park and recreation agencies play a vital role in the protection of our environment through green infrastructure, conservation of public lands, providing wildlife habitat and more.
 In addition to helping connect people to nature, local parks are essential in creating environmental stewards who will advocate for and protect our most precious public resources – our land, water, trees, open spaces and wildlife.

 NRPA works with local park and recreation agencies to provide tools, resources and technical assistance to better connect communities to nature and enhance sustainability through conservation practices within parks.
 Our areas of focus include promoting sustainable practices including green infrastructure and other strategies that address the effects of climate change, preserving wildlife, growing the next generation of environmental stewards, and supporting programs and policies that encourage a commitment to conservation.

 With limited resources, it can be a heavy lift for park and recreation agencies to incorporate principles of climate resiliency into their operations, programs and management.
 NRPA is providing resources to help park and recreation agencies to address the impacts of climate change.

 NRPA is elevating the role of parks in water conservation projects across the country.
 To build the capacity of park agencies to create water stewards, our initiatives promote meaningful, early and prolonged community engagement.
 Join us to make clean water a reality in every community across the nation.

 NRPA positions park agencies as national leaders in advancing pollinator health.
-By working with these agencies, NRPA engages communities in saving pollinator species nationwide.
-NRPA is better connecting our members and our network of parks to pollinator resources.
+By working with these agencies, NRPA engages communities in saving pollinator species nationwide and connects our members to our network of parks to pollinator resources.